How to Trim Nails & Why it’s so Important

 Oh S&%t!
 It’s Bleeding!!!

 This is not a life and death situation.
 Simply use styptic powder or quick stop.
 All you need to do is take a tiny pinch of qick stop and plug the tip of the nail where the blood is coming from.
 I have heard that flour or cornstarch can be used instead of styptic powder.
-Corn products are highly allergenic and not healthy for dogs so I suggest avoiding that.
+Just take the cornstarch and mix it with a drop of water to make a thick paste.
+Next, take a pinch of the paste and plug up the tip of the nail where the blood is coming from.
+Corn products are highly allergenic and not healthy for dogs so I suggest avoiding that if your dog is allergic.
+I know that eating corn products is bad for dogs.
+If you don’t have corn starch, flour and baking soda are also effective in making a paste.
+Just use it in the same way.

 About healthy nails: